-About two years ago, I was made aware of the transient phrase by the highest authority.
+About two years ago, I was quite simply made aware of the transient phrase by the highest authority.
 I wasn’t praying, but I was open.
 The three words came as an assurance: “It’s all right.”
 No matter who you’re with, or what their condition, if they’re suffering, or even if they’re about to die, that simple phrase will help.
 The both of you.

 I have been with loved ones dying.
 I have told them it’s all right.
 In the grand scheme of things, those words are the greatest truth I know.

 If the person you’re speaking to doesn’t accept it, it’s all right.